 New Trampoline Springs – For Extreme Bounce

-One more thing, one general rule can be applied here – longer springs, better springs.
+When it comes to trampoline springs, one general rule can be applied – longer springs, higher bounce!

 What Are Spring based Trampolines?

 Spring based trampolines are exactly what name says – trampolines based on galvanized metal springs.
 They maybe are not as safe as spring-free trampolines but for a price several times lower this is not their main requirement.
-Also, if we are concerned about safety of jumpers then we have a lot of other elements to watch on, like trampoline pads, enclosure and last – education of trampoline jumpers.
+If we are concerned about safety of jumpers then we have a lot of other elements to watch on, like trampoline jumping mat (we don’t want holes), spring pads, enclosure and last – education of trampoline jumpers, as rules for staying safe must be known!

 Spring based trampolines can come in several shapes – round, oval and rectangular in many common sizes.
 In all of them there is a big difference in experiencing the bounce.